robert-wallis/ECSLight/README.md

 * To move the hero we need to know the position.
 * Collision detection needs to know about position changes to see if he triggered a switch.

-Those three examples of logic should be seperated from eachother, and they shouldn't be in the Position class.
+Those three examples of logic should be seperated from each-other, and they shouldn't be in the Position class.
 So where do they go?

 ### Systems